vivekjishtu/vlc-pnacl-demo/README.md

 You can see a live demo at https://vivekjishtu.github.io/vlc-pnacl-demo

 This sample shows the use of the VLC pNaCl plugin.

-The source code for the pNaCl is https://github.com/vivekjishtu/vlc-nacl which was forked from https://github.com/DiamondLovesYou/vlc-nacl
+The source code for the vlc plugin is located at https://github.com/vivekjishtu/vlc-nacl which was forked from https://github.com/DiamondLovesYou/vlc-nacl

 License
 -------